• broken image

 broken image

-The Women's Youth Leadership Program brings together young women living both in the New Haven area and at Yale.
-During our weekly meetings, we hold group discussions, hear from leaders and artists in the community, visit salient sites in New Haven, make art, share food, learn from each other, and learn about different cultures in the United States and across the globe.
-Our main goal is to develop life and leadership skills together while providing a safe space, building community, and empowering one another as women.
+The Education and Community Group works with various New Haven organizations to provide academic support and provide spaces for cultural and social exchange.
+IRIS's after-school youth program brings together young men and women living both in the New Haven area and at Yale.
+During their weekly meetings, they hold group discussions, hear from leaders and artists in the community, visit salient sites in New Haven, make art, share food, learn from each other, and learn about different cultures in the United States and across the globe.
+Their main goal is to develop life and leadership skills together while providing a safe space, building community, and empowering one another as youth.
+Volunteers also hold College and Career Readiness workshops during youth sessions, and work with students to guide them in the process of applying to colleges, internships, volunteer work, and jobs.
+Yale students will also have the opportunities to be involved in regular ESL tutoring sessions with Elena's Light and/or the Connecticut Institute for Refugees and Immigrants (CIRI).

 broken image